Butcher's Broom

 - young shoots consumed as a seasonal wild vegetable in parts of southern Europe

-The plant's distinctive feature is its cladodes — flattened, leaf-like stems that bear tiny flowers and bright red berries directly on their surface.
-The visual effect is a berry sitting in the middle of a leaf, which makes the plant easy to identify in the wild.
+The plant's distinctive feature is its cladodes — flattened, leaf-like stems that bear tiny flowers and bright red berries directly on their surface, so a berry appears to sit in the middle of a "leaf," which makes the plant easy to identify in the wild.
+Chemically, butcher's broom is best known for steroidal saponins, principally the ruscogenins (ruscogenin and neoruscogenin), to which standardized extracts are typically calibrated.
+As with other botanicals, the form matters a great deal here: the young edible shoots, a simple root decoction, and a ruscogenin-standardized extract are meaningfully different exposures even though all come from the same plant.

 Traditional use (educational)